alexxnieto/cse15l-lab-reports/report1.md

 ![Image](image6.png)

+!!!!
+I WAS HAVING TROUBLE LOGGING IN AT THE TIME SO THIS IS THE SCREENSHOT I CAN PROVIDE RIGHT NOW !!!!!

 Considering this is the first time you will be logging in you may get a message similar to:

 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.